raspu/RPTileScroller/README.md

 ![Sample Gif](https://raw.githubusercontent.com/raspu/RPTileScroller/master/RPTileDemo.gif)

-A simple tile scroller following a UITableView datasource pattern to get the content.
-It can be extended to support tiled maps in the future.
+A simple tile scroller following a UITableView's datasource pattern to get the content.
+It can be extended to support tiled maps.